When was Franklin Pierce born?

 Franklin Pierce was born in Hillsborough, New Hampshire (he is the only New Hampshirite ever to be president) in 1804.

 Up until the age of 12, Franklin attended local schools.
 Afterward, his middle-class parents sent him to private academies.
-At the tender age of 15, Franklin Pierce began attending Bowdoin College of Maine, where he made many friends, including future famous author Nathaniel Hawthorne.
+At the tender age of 15, Franklin Pierce began attending Bowdoin College of Maine, where he made many friends, including famous author Nathaniel Hawthorne.

 After struggling initially and placing a greater emphasis on socializing, Pierce buckled down and focused on his studies, graduating with the 5th highest marks in his entire graduating class of 1824.